-- Acceptance of family- There is huge role of family acceptance in saving lives of LGBTQ individuals.
+- Acceptance of family- There is a huge role of family acceptance in saving the lives of LGBTQ individuals.
 It brings positivity and encouragement to lead a normal life and face the world.
-Studies show that accepting behaviour by parents toward their children’s sexual orientation or gender identity is linked to the health and well-being of LGBT youths.
-Ambivalent or negative views by family can be harmful to their children’s mental and physical health.
+Studies show that accepting behavior by parents toward their children’s sexual orientation or gender identity is linked to the health and well-being of LGBT youths.
+Ambivalent or negative views by the family can be harmful to their children’s mental and physical health.

-- Reaction of society- Society plays huge role in health and well-being of LGBT individuals.
-Discrimination, bullying, marginalization, social stigma, isolation and rejection by the society affects their mental health.
+- The reaction of society- Society plays a huge role in the health and well-being of LGBT individuals.
+Discrimination, bullying, marginalization, social stigma, isolation, and rejection by society affects their mental health.
 On the other hand, acceptance and support by the society helps in creating positive environment for LGBT individuals.
 Several studies show that suicide rate is greater in LGBT youths with unsupportive social environment.

 - Work place situation- For too many LGBT employees, discrimination is a way of life.
 Usually, they prefer to hide their private lives from colleagues and clients for fear of homophobia, exclusion or in case they are overlooked for valuable promotions.
 While many employers do take steps to provide adequate LGBT protections at work, there are employers that lag behind – and those that don’t pay much attention to discrimination laws at all.